tap349/tap349.github.io/_posts/2017-07-04-react-native-troubleshooting.md

 1. <https://stackoverflow.com/a/43525913/3632318>

-I use `ScrollView` component as a top-level container - when all its content doesn't fit on the screen (say, on iPhone 4s), the `ScrollView` component doesn't grow when trying to scroll down: hidden content becomes visible but overflows the container.
+I use `ScrollView` as a top-level container - when all its content doesn't fit on the screen (say, on iPhone 4s), the `ScrollView` doesn't grow when trying to scroll down: hidden content becomes visible but overflows the container.

 the solution is to use `flexGrow: 1` instead of `flex: 1` for container: